Coordinator of the Professional Training in Clinical Psychology

 Saville, L. ‘Cross-cultural definition of self: A South African study’.
 Paper presented at PSYSSA Conference, Durban, South Africa, 1999.

-Siobhan Sweeney (current).
-Maternal subjectivity of working new mothers in a scarcely resourced South African community: A psychosocial study
+Siobhan Sweeney (2020).
+The precarious ‘good mother’ position: A psychosocial reading of maternal subjectivity of working mothers in a scarcely resourced South African communities.

 Dale Moodley (2016).
 Nascent desires: Life orientation sexuality programmes and the cultural imperative of gendered sexuality as propagated by popular music (Co-supervisor)

-Nicole Cooke (current).
-A case series evaluation of the impact and processes of a service learning programme with caregivers and their children with disabilities (Masters by Thesis)
+Cooke, N. (2019) A case series evaluation of the impact and processes of a service learning programme on and for caregivers and their children with neurodevelopmental disabilities.
+Supervisor

-Sibongiseni Mkhize (2014).
-‘There are certain things that I just know that I have to do because we are brothers’: A discourse analysis of young black men’s engagement with popular representations of brotherhood.
-(Masters in Clinical Psychology)
+Mkhize, S. (2014) ‘There are certain things that I just know that I have to do because we are brothers’: A discourse analysis of young black men’s engagement with popular representations of brotherhood.
+Supervisor

 I am involved in supervising clinical work of trainee psychologists at the Psychology Clinic which offers psychological services to the public on a sliding scale.